 Top 5 characteristics:

-• Generally calm and independent, making them adaptable to various lifestyles.
+- Generally calm and independent, they adapt to various lifestyles.

 Most problematic characteristics: